wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/work-review-sets.md

 ## Query data in a review set

-In most cases, it’s useful to dig deeper into the data in a review set and organize that data to facilitate a more efficient review.
+In most cases, it's useful to dig deeper into the data in a review set and organize that data to facilitate a more efficient review.
 Using queries in a review set helps you focus on a subset of documents that meet the criteria of your review.

 To create and run a query on the documents in a review set, click **New query** in the review set.